TCotton/UUIDv7-Utils/README.md

 ### `uuidVersionValidation(uuid: string): UUIDVersionTuple`

-Returns the UUID version number, from 1 to 7.
+Returns the UUID version, from 1 to 8, or the string `'NilUUID'` or `'MaxUUID'`, and `undefined` if the UUID is not a valid UUIDv7 string.

 **Parameters:**
 - `uuid` (string): The UUID to validate